 Today, Hansson is responsible for getting GeoCore X10 to analyse and catalogue minerals in the correct way; a task that involves pushing boundaries on a daily basis.
 Making the impossible possible.
 “When you work with pioneering technology, it is not just about reaching a new goal, one also has to invent the path to that goal”, Alexander continues.

-Early on, Rebenius realised that Orexplore needed a culture in which talents could be challenged but also fulfilled.
-“We have a flat organisation without project managers.
-Instead, the responsibility of solving a problem rests on you or your team.
+Orexplore builds a culture in which talents could be challenged but also fulfilled.
+The responsibility of solving a problem rests on you or your team.
 And since the task is to solve problems that no one has solved before, everyone has their own way of achieving results.
 This leads to a strong belief in one's own ability, and our people develop both personally and professionally.
-Since we are still a small company, there is a good understanding for the challenges that face individuals and departments”, Rebenius explains.
+In the company, there is a good understanding for the challenges that face individuals and departments”.

 Civil engineer Sandra Egardt, in charge of the production of GeoCore X10, was also attracted by Orexplore's one-step-at-a-time approach.
 “I came from massive Scania to Orexplore, a company with twenty employees.
 But even though Orexplore was small, it had invested in a world-class production line, something usually found in very large industrial companies.
 The combination of high-level production and an insight into what our physicists and programmers are working on makes my job both exciting and interesting.”